someshprajapati/packer/README.md

-# Automation with Hashicorp Packer
+# AMI Automation on AWS with Hashicorp Packer

 **_NOTE:_** Please update your `access_key` and `secret_key` in each json files before running the below commands.